What secrets hide behind “Liz” that makes it rock? Your first name is more than just a name!

 You are an enemy to:

-“Liz” is not a popular baby girl’s name in Texas as reported in the 1961 U.S. Social Security Administration data (ssa.gov).
-Imagine that, only 65 babies in Texas have the same name as you in 1961.
+“Liz” is not a popular baby girl’s name in Montana as reported in the 1961 U.S. Social Security Administration data (ssa.gov).
+Imagine that, only six babies in Montana have the same name as you in 1961.
 A total of only 664 babies also bear the same first name during that year in the U.S.

 Since 1880 up to 2023, the name “Liz” was recorded 9,874 times in the SSA public database.
 Using the UN World Population Prospects for 2023, that’s more than enough Lizs to occupy the country of Saint Pierre & Miquelon with an estimated population of 5,840.